sakserv/lslock/README.md

 lslock
 ------
-lslock provides a means of viewing the processes associated with file locks leveraging /proc/locks on Linux.
+lslock provides a means of viewing the process id's associated with file locks leveraging /proc/locks on Linux.

 Requirements
 ------------